chardma3/hardman-photo/README.md

 * Small snippets of messages divided into 4 main categories: `toast_success`, `toast_info`, `toast_warning` and `toast_error`.
 * They appear on every page whenever a certain action has been done by the user.
-* Their purpose is to give feedback on the action a user has just performed, such as logging in, logging out, adding a product to the cart, updating the cart, changing their user info, finishing the checkout process, etc.
+* Their purpose is to give feedback on the action a user has just performed, such as logging in, logging out, adding a product to the bag, updating the bag, changing their user info, finishing the checkout process, etc.

 ### Django-allauth feature